geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 And then yeah, second priority is getting into the micro scheduling.
 Yeah.
 Next transformer.
 Yeah.

 ##### **Nimlgen** [[00:31:41](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1901)]
-So, yeah, so for the CPU and the Lama floating thing. variance.
-For the CPU and the Lama floating thing, I just get my eyes on the profile.
-So let me just give you a quick bit I can hydro 그것 and actually the whole speed is 5 temai мо, which is spent in just CPU kernels.
+So, yeah, so for the CPU and the LLaMA floating thing. variance.
+For the CPU and the LLaMA floating thing, I just get my eyes on the profile.
+So let me just give you a quick bit I can hydro and actually the whole speed is 5 temai, which is spent in just CPU kernels.
 So they currently overlapped.
 I mean, the transfers overlapped with the kernels on the GPU, so that looks fine.
 But yeah, CPU takes a lot.
 So the next thing is threading.

 ##### **Geohot** [[00:32:13](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1933)]
 Is actual threading on the CPU.